Fresh Ingredients are Key!

 - Glucose, we prefer using Brown Rice Syrup, very sparingly.

-We do not recommend the use of Stevia due to the fact that it is processed as well.
+We do not recommend the use of Stevia due to the fact that it is extremely processed.
 We also have stopped using Agave due to over-processing and very high fructose.

-- Celtic sea salt, Redmond All Natural sea salt.
-We use both, and both have all the necessary nutrients and minerals needed.
+- Celtic sea salt, Pink Himalayan, Redmond All Natural sea salt.
+They contain all the necessary nutrients and minerals needed.
 Sea salt is so much better overall and the best part is that you actually need less.

 Baking, Breading & Other